 Family Suite – Colonial Inspired Décor

 The separate room was brilliant for the children to play and have a place where they could create their own fantasy playground.
 There were double door shutters opening up to a balcony.
-This balcony had a chairs and also a nice bench to enjoy views overlooking the garden and pool area.
+This balcony had chairs and also a nice bench to enjoy views overlooking the garden and pool area.
 It was the perfect setting to take in Chiang Mai’s hidden treasures, especially hearing the very loud frogs at night, this was nature at its best.

 I adored the bathroom area.
 It had its own pair of shutters when opened overlooked the rest of my suite or when closed shut everyone out.
 The bath was deep, wide and long, making it very comfortable to soak the day away.
-The green tiled décor added the perfect setting for colonial living.
+The green-tiled décor added the perfect setting for colonial living.
 The separate shower and toilet were good for added privacy.

 My stay was enhanced with fluffy towels and fresh roses.
 The Puripunn understands perfectly what is needed for a luxury stay.

 Weather permitting breakfast is a part outdoor part indoor affair.
-Some part of the breakfast, mainly the eggs where cooked outside in the lovely garden and also some other food was on display here.
+Some part of the breakfast, mainly the eggs were cooked outside in the lovely garden and also some other food was on display here.
 The forbidden fruits were my favourite, I am referring to a wide selection of high tea cakes, with the banana cake my favourite.
 They were freshly made daily and wonderful with a nice iced coffee.
-I liked option of freshly made eggs to my liking, and this was one of the reasons I soaked up as much breakfast time here as possible.
+I liked the option of freshly made eggs to my liking, and this was one of the reasons I soaked up as much breakfast time here as possible.

 The fruits in Thailand are wonderful and the way they were presented, including the love heart shape watermelon, is why my children ate so well.
-An unusual touch were the cherry tomatoes and the green and black olive options, this was refreshing to have.
+An unusual touch was the cherry tomatoes and the green and black olive options, this was refreshing to have.
 Coming from Europe it was nice to eat some of these after many weeks without.
 In observing other international guests, I could see breakfast was a success and the service was excellent.

 - Room reviewed: Puripunn Family Room